American Board of Physical Medicine and Rehabilitation

 Pediatric Rehabilitation Medicine

 A physiatrist who specializes in Pediatric Rehabilitation Medicine diagnoses and manages congenital and childhood-onset impairments and disability, such as cerebral palsy, spina bifida, acquired brain or spinal cord injury, amputation, sports injuries, and muscle and nerve diseases.
 This specialist works with an interdisciplinary team to improve a child’s mobility and daily function at home, in the community, and at school by prescribing equipment and therapies and managing medical conditions such as spasticity, pain, bladder or bowel dysfunction, and nutrition.

 Spinal Cord Injury Medicine

 A physiatrist who specializes in Spinal Cord Injury Medicine evaluates and manages patients with spinal cord injuries caused by trauma or from medical conditions, such as multiple sclerosis, Guillain Barrè syndrome, arthritis, infection, transverse myelitis, cancer, and spina bifida.
-This specialist works with an interdisciplinary team and prescribes equipment and therapies to enhance mobility and self-care skills; manage medical conditions such as pressure ulcers, pain, spasticity, bladder and bowel dysfunction, respiratory health, and mood disorders; and work to help patients return to their community and vocation.
+This specialist works with an interdisciplinary team and prescribes equipment and therapies to enhance mobility and self-care skills; manage medical conditions such as pressure ulcers, pain, spasticity, bladder and bowel dysfunction, respiratory health, and mood disorders; and work to help patients return to their communities and vocations.